panhaiqi/Awesome-Python-Simulator/README.md

 # <a id="en"></a>Awesome Python Simulator & Electronic Design Tools (English Version)

-> 🚀 A curated collection of high-quality open-source projects for chip modeling, simulation, verification, and testing using Python, helping researchers, developers, and students get started and choose tools efficiently.
+> 🚀 This is a curated, continuously-updated collection of open-source Python projects for chip modeling, simulation, verification, and testing.
+The goal is to help researchers, developers, and students quickly find and select the right tools to accelerate their work in hardware design and education.

 ---

-**Version: v0.1 (Continuously improving)**
+**Version: v0.1 (Actively maintained and improved)**

 ---

-## Why this project?
+## Project Motivation

-Currently, Python is increasingly used in chip design, verification, and simulation, but related tools and resources are scattered and lack systematic organization.
-This project aims to provide a one-stop reference and communication platform for developers, educators, and enthusiasts in this field.
+Python's role in chip design, verification, and simulation is expanding rapidly.
+However, the available tools and resources are scattered and lack a unified, systematized directory.
+This project brings together high-quality Python-based EDA and simulation tools in one place, making it easier for engineers, educators, and hobbyists to discover, compare, and use these resources.

 ---